tryolabs/unicef-gee-mcp/docs/adding-dataset.md

 Required fields:

-- `image_filename` (string)
-  - A filename (JSON) associated with the dataset in workflows that cache images to disk.
-Required by the schema, but the core MCP server generates its own file names at runtime; treat this as a conventional name for pipelines/scripts.
 - `asset_id` (string; suffix only)
   - The Earth Engine asset identifier suffix.
 The loader will build the full path as `projects/unicef-ccri/assets/{asset_id}`.
   - Examples: `river_flood_r100`, `childpop_constrained`.